-- Do not use in animals with gastrointestinal obstruction as the muscle relaxant properties of the drug appear to accentuate the effects of the obstruction and because of possible vomiting. - Do not use in animals with severe renal or hepatic impairment, respiratory dysfunction, cardiac abnormalities, hypotension and/or shock. - Do not use in diabetic animals. - Do not use in animals with a history of seizures. - Do not use in cattle weighing less than 200 kg bodyweight.
+- Do not use in case of hypersensitivity to the active substance or to any of the excipients. - Do not use in animals with gastrointestinal obstruction as the muscle relaxant properties of the drug appear to accentuate the effects of the obstruction and because of possible vomiting. - Do not use in animals with severe renal or hepatic impairment, respiratory dysfunction, cardiac abnormalities, hypotension and/or shock. - Do not use in diabetic animals.

+- Do not use in animals with a history of seizures. - Do not use in cattle weighing less than 200 kg bodyweight.
 Do not use in foals younger than 2 weeks. - Do not use during the last stage of pregnancy (danger of premature birth), except at parturition (see section 12).